DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: Experiments

 \subsubsection{\textbf{Anomaly Detection Results}}

 Anomaly detection aims to identify rare and abnormal patterns in time series, which often correspond to faults, critical events, or outliers requiring timely intervention.
-Following prior work~\cite{wang2024deep}, we evaluate on five widely used anomaly detection benchmarks and report the average F1-score across datasets.
+Following prior work~\cite{wang2024deep}, we evaluate on five widely used anomaly detection benchmarks and report the average F1-score across datasets~\cite{tu2026generalized}.
 For fair comparison, we adopt reconstruction error~\cite{Timesnet} as the anomaly criterion for all methods.
-As shown in Figure~\ref{fig:classfication-anomaly}(b), \ourname{} achieves the best average F1-score of $88.2\%$, outperforming strong competitors such as ModernTCN ($86.6\%$) and TimesNet ($86.3\%$).
+As shown in Fig.\ref{fig:classification-anomaly}(b), \ourname{} achieves the best average F1-score of $88.2\%$, outperforming strong competitors such as ModernTCN ($86.6\%$) and TimesNet ($86.3\%$).
 This gain highlights the advantage of our fine-grained modeling.
 The proposed SSD$+$DALA design jointly strengthens (i) local temporal continuity and long-range temporal context via Mamba-SSD, and (ii) delay-aware cross-variate interactions via Mamba-DALA, enabling more faithful reconstruction of normal dynamics.
 As a result, abnormal deviations yield sharper and more separable reconstruction residuals, leading to improved detection accuracy.
-In contrast, iTransformer~\cite{liuitransformer} and S-Mamba~\cite{wang2024mamba} perform notably worse, likely because their series-wise global similarity modeling by attention can be dominated by prevalent normal patterns; consequently, the subtle abnormal segments are more easily diluted when aggregating pairwise correlations, leading to inferior detection.
+In contrast, iTransformer~\cite{liuitransformer} and S-Mamba~\cite{wang2024mamba} perform notably worse, likely because prevalent normal patterns can dominate their series-wise global similarity modeling by attention; consequently, the subtle abnormal segments are more easily diluted when aggregating pairwise correlations, leading to inferior detection.
 Finally, we observe that methods benefiting from explicit decomposition cues (e.g., TimesNet and \ourname{}) tend to achieve stronger overall detection performance, underscoring the importance of separating stable periodic structures from irregular fluctuations so that violations of normal regularities become more detectable.